 However, for your content to be effective, people need to find it.
-Well written, well optimised, high-quality content that makes use of appropriate keyword usage and inbound links will make it easier for your content to be found by your customers.
+Well-written, optimised, high-quality content that uses appropriate keywords and inbound links makes it easier for your content to be found by your customers.

 Tip: use an established keyword tool such as Google’s Keyword Planner to find relevant keywords that can be used in your content.